 WiFi for gaming PC

 The selected board in this price range doesn’t have a built-in WiFi adapter.
-If you want a WiFi connection, you need to get an internal PCI card or an external USB adapter.
+You need to get an internal PCI card or an external USB adapter if you want a WiFi connection.

 The recommendation for a WiFi adapter goes to an external USB adapter because it’s much easier to handle.